What is Leelanau Clean Water?

 In 2021, Leelanau Clean Water established itself as an independent nonprofit organization, expanding both opportunities for funding and the scope of projects able to be undertaken by the group.
 Leelanau Clean Water is still eligible to receive funding from Leelanau County, but in addition can now accept donations and apply for grants.

-Now, the structure of LCW is made up of an Executive Committee (aka Board of Directors) and three Teams.
-The Teams focus their efforts respectively on the topics of Education and Outreach, Science and Technology, and Collaboration, while the Executive Committee manages financial operations, ensures compliance with legal requirements, and works to support the efforts of the Teams.
+Now, the structure of LCW is made up of a Board of Directors and two committees, the Science and Tech (S&T) Team and the Education and Outreach (E&O) Team.
+The Teams focus their efforts on specific topics, while the Board manages financial operations, ensures compliance with legal requirements, and works to support the efforts of the Teams.

-Thank you, Jeanie Williams and Sean Leask, for your contributions as Executive Committee members in 2021-2022.
+Thank you, Tricia Denton, for serving as LCW Chair from 2021 - 2024, and to Jeanie Williams and Sean Leask, for your contributions as Board members in 2021-2022.

 Members and Supporters